-SMSFs are regulated by the ATO.
-Although Trustees call on various professionals, such as accountants, tax agents, financial planners, administrators and approved auditors, to assist them in meeting their responsibilities and obligations, the ultimate responsible for the running an SMSF lies squarely with the Trustees.
+SMSF’s are regulated by the ATO.
+Although Trustees call on various professionals such as accountants, tax agents, financial planners, administrators and approved auditors to assist them in meeting their responsibilities and obligations, the ultimate responsibility for the running an SMSF lies squarely with the Trustees.

-To assist and educate Trustees, the following excellent publications are available for download:
+To assist and educate Trustees, the following excellent publications are available for downloading:

-2. Setting up a SMSF – What you need to know
+2. Setting up an SMSF – What you need to know

-3. Running a SMSF – Your role and responsibilities as a Trustees
+3. Running an SMSF – Your role and responsibilities as a Trustee

 5. Trustee declaration